pplam/hangman_player/README.md

 cd bin
 ./playaround.rb
 ~~~

 Staring at the outputs

 ......

-Dazing a long long time
+Dazing in a long long time

 ......